 How to fix this problem

 The solution, as we anticipated at the beginning of this post, is relatively simple.
 Once the origin of the problem is known, basically the solution is to clean and delete all the Prestashop cache files that contain the two folders that we have mentioned before, “dev” and “prod”.

 This problem has already been dealt with in the Prestashop forum in Spanish and the Prestashop forum in English

-IMPORTANT: For your knowledge, this type of cache files is not automatically deleted from the “Empty cache” option that we have in the Back-office at advanced parameters> performance therefore, the cleaning and elimination must be done manually or through a module or script developed for this function.
+IMPORTANT: For your information, this type of cache files are not automatically deleted from the “Empty cache” option that we have in the Back-office at advanced parameters> performance therefore, the cleaning and elimination must be done manually or through a module or script developed for this function.

-At Liewebs we have developed a script that when it is executed it has the function of completely clearing the entire Prestashop cache, including the cache files of these two folders.
+At Liewebs we have developed an advanced tool (Prestashop Cache Cleaner Tool) designed to comprehensively clean the entire Prestashop cache, including the cache files of these two folders and template cache files.